 DBAG's commitment to gender diversity also shows in our active participation in events or discussions.
 Complementary trainings, both for employees and senior staff, focusing on diversity and inclusion will be intensified going forward and offered on a regular basis.

-Five women were on DBAG's Investment Advisory Team as at 30 September 2023.
+Advisory Team as at 30 September 2023.
 After another female colleague joined on 1 October 2023, 17 per cent of our Investment Advisory Team were women.

 Compliance